davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 });
 ```

 The machine transition (`greeting` → `verified`) is deterministic and testable.
 The _consequence_ of that transition — swapping out the agent's entire instruction set and available tools — is where the agentic shell gets reconfigured, and is also deterministic and testable.

-The machine is the skeleton; the agent is the muscle; and the muscle can only move the way the skeleton allows.

 ## Scaling this up: a real voice workflow